MTuel/simple-nvim-config/README.md

 # Simple Neovim Configuration

-This is a basic configuration file for Neovim.
-It's a work in progress but the goal is to keep it pretty minimal.
+This is a simple configuration file for Neovim.
+It's a work in progress but the goal is to keep it relatively minimal.

+The primary use case here is as a general purpose development environment.

 ## Useful Resources: